Accurate and Efficient Low-Rank Model Merging in Core Space: The Core Space Merging Framework

-The outer expressions are given by construction (see \cref{lora-def,eq:core,eq:aligned_core}).
-The middle equality holds if $U_B^{(t)}=U_B^{\mathrm{ref}} {R_B^{(t)}}$ and $V_A^{(t)}=\vref {Q^{(t)}_A}$ or, equivalently, if the solutions of the least squares problems (defined in \cref{eq:least-squares}) incur zero alignment error.
-Indeed, we show that the reference bases $\uref$ and $\vref$, computed via the SVD of the stacked matrices $B^{(t)}$ and $A^{(t)}$ (see \cref{eq:reference}), \textit{minimize} the total alignment error across all $T$ tasks, achieving an error of \textit{exactly zero}.
-To illustrate this, we first analyze the alignment error for a single task $t$, explicitly focusing on $\uref$.
-Analogous conclusions hold symmetrically for $\vref$.
-For clarity, in the following derivations, we assume that $T \cdot r \leq m$ and $T \cdot r \leq n$, so that the total LoRA rank does not exceed the maximum possible rank of the target weight matrix.
-In \cref{appendix-sec:overcomplete}, we provide a more general formulation covering the case where this assumption is violated and show that the same zero alignment error result continues to hold. \begin{lemma} Let $U_B^{(t)} \in \mathbb{R}^{m\times r}$ and $\uref \in \mathbb{R}^{m\times T \cdot r}$ be matrices with orthonormal columns, and let $R_B^{(t)} ={\uref}^\top U_B^{(t)} \in \mathbb{R}^{T \cdot r \times r}$ be the optimal solution minimizing the error of the least-square problem.
+In this section, we show that the reference bases $\uref$ and $\vref$, obtained via the SVD of the stacked matrices $B^{(t)}$ and $A^{(t)}$ (see \cref{eq:reference}), \textit{minimize} the total alignment error across all $T$ tasks, achieving an error of \textit{exactly zero}.
+To illustrate this, we first analyze the alignment error for a single task $t$, focusing on $\uref$.
+Analogous results hold symmetrically for $\vref$.
+For clarity, we assume in the following derivations that $T \cdot r \leq m$ and $T \cdot r \leq n$, so that the total LoRA rank does not exceed the maximum possible rank of the target weight matrix.
+In \cref{appendix-sec:overcomplete}, we provide a more general analysis that removes this assumption and demonstrate that the zero alignment error result continues to hold. \begin{lemma} Let $U_B^{(t)} \in \mathbb{R}^{m\times r}$ and $\uref \in \mathbb{R}^{m\times T \cdot r}$ be matrices with orthonormal columns, and let $R_B^{(t)} ={\uref}^\top U_B^{(t)} \in \mathbb{R}^{T \cdot r \times r}$ be the optimal solution minimizing the error of the least-square problem.
 Then, the optimal alignment error is given by:

 \end{lemma}

 The proof, provided in \cref{appendix-sec:error}, leverages the properties of Frobenius norm and the orthonormality of $U_B^{(t)}$ and $\uref$.
 To formally demonstrate that our chosen reference basis $\uref$ minimizes the alignment error across all $T$ tasks (or equivalently maximize $||{U_B^{(t)}}^\top \uref ||_F^2$ for each task $t$), we first formulate the following constrained optimization problem for a single task, and then extend it to the multi-task scenario: